bfortuner/problems/README.md

 6. Valid Parentheses Pairs - Print all valid (e.g. properly opened and closed) combinations of n-pairs of parentheses.
 Input: 3, Output: ((())), (()()), (())(), ()(()), ()()()
 7. Cents Combos - Given an infinite number of coins (25 cents, 10, 5, 1), return the number of possible ways of representing N cents.
 8. Paint Fill - Implement the "paint fill" function one might see on an image editing program.
 Given a 2 dimensional matrix array of Colors, fill in the surrounding area until you hit a border or another filled-in square.

+###Trees
+1.Count Nodes at k distance - Given a binary tree, print the nodes k distance away from a target node